slingr-stack/slingr-docs/content/en/getting-started/getting/where-to-start.md

 ---
 title: "Where to start"
-description: "Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize."
 lead: "If you are new to Slingr, this is the perfect place to start.
 Here, you'll find guidance to help you learn and use the platform effectively."
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00